ColbPeyton/odin_weather/README.md

 Developer: ColbPeyton
-Created for the Odin Project JS course
+Created for the Odin Project JS course.
+Data fetched from OpenWeather & GIPHY API.